 Discover what separates highly successful sponsors from the pack when it comes to school catalog fundraising

-There are basically 2 ways that potential customers can enquire about our school fundraising programs.
-Contact us by phone or submit a webform.
+There are basically 2 ways that potential customers can inquire about our school fundraising programs.
+Contact us by phone or submit a web-form.
 Either way, it’s fairly easy to tell when we have an experienced sponsor on the other end.

 They’re questions are more advanced and they want to make sure that they have all of the necessary sales tools to ensure that their students are ultimately successful.
 They already know why they’re raising money, and they even have fundraising goals for their students.
 They understand what’s worked and what hasn’t, and they also have an idea about how they want to motivate their group to sell.

 Moreover, they’ve already reviewed our catalog fundraisers and prize plans and are asking more advanced questions to see how our programs can best meet their needs.
 So what else makes them unique?
 Here are 7 specific things that highly successful sponsors always seem to do:

 With a well thought out purpose, you’ve established a strong foundation for a strong fundraising outcome.
 However, you’d be surprised at how many groups simply have a fundraiser because they know that they’re going to need money at some point during the school year.
 No one ever asks, “Why are we raising money?”.
 Everyone involved simply falls in line like zombies.
 These schools are easy to recognize because when they provide us their purpose for their parent letter, the most common response is, "it’s for the general fund".

 People should want to know more.
 If you want people to go out and sell, they deserve to know the ‘why’.
 Most schools don’t have to look far to see where their financial needs are.
 So how hard could it be to define their purpose?
 Perhaps people won’t support it, or worse, they may even oppose it.
 Many sponsors don't want to be locked into committing money to a specific purpose.
 What happens if they don’t reach their sales goal?